Bardolph-Automation-Inc/bardolph/docs/language.rst

       off all
     end

-The interpolated values in a loop allow you to choose the starting and ending points for the lights and the number of steps to take in between.
+Interpolation of values in a loop allows you to choose the starting and ending points for a setting and the number of steps to take in between.
 For example, to give a light a hue of 120, and then gradually transition it to 180 in 5 steps: